ghostbsd/networkmgr/README.md

 Packages to be installed before NetworkMgr.

-`pkg install py36-setuptools py36-gobject3 doas gtk-update-icon-cache hicolor-icon-theme`
+`pkg install sudo py37-setuptools py37-gobject3 gtk-update-icon-cache hicolor-icon-theme`

 Download NetworkMgr or clone it: